On the Unreasonable Effectiveness of Feature propagation in Learning on Graphs with Missing Node Features

-\paragraph{Zero vs Random} We thank the Reviewer for bringing up this important point, and we will stress it in the revised version of our paper.
-Our intuition is that in models such as GCN and GraphSage, where node embeddings are computed as (weighted) average of neighbors embeddings, the effect of the Zero baseline is simply to reduce the norm of the average embeddings of all nodes (since all nodes have the same expected proportion of neighbors with missing features).
+\paragraph{Zero vs Random} In models such as GCN and GraphSage, where node embeddings are computed as (weighted) average of neighbors embeddings, the effect of the Zero baseline is simply to reduce the norm of the average embeddings of all nodes (since all nodes have the same expected proportion of neighbors with missing features).
 On the other hand, the Random baseline corrupts this weighted average.
 More generally, while for a GNN model it could be relatively easy to learn to ignore features set to zero, and only focus on known (non-zero) features, it would be basically impossible for the model to do the same when setting the missing features to a random value.

 However, we find Random to perform better than Zero when all features are missing.
 This is in line with findings in the literature~\citep{DBLP:conf/sdm/SatoYK21, abboud2021the}, where Random features have been shown to work well in conjunction with GNNs as they act as signatures for the nodes.
 On the other hand, if all nodes have all zero vectors, it becomes basically impossible to distinguish them.
 After applying a GNN, all nodes will still have very similar embeddings and the task performance will be close to a random guess.